defold/doc/docs/en/manuals/script.md

   ```

 `fixed_update(self, dt)`
 : Frame-rate independent update. `dt` contains the delta time since the last update.
-Useful when you wish to manipulate physics objects at regular intervals to achieve a stable physics simulation.
-Requires that `physics.use_fixed_timestep` is enabled in *game.project*.
+This function is called when `engine.fixed_update_frequency` is enabled (!= 0).
+Useful when you wish to manipulate physics objects at regular intervals to achieve a stable physics simulation when `physics.use_fixed_timestep` is enabled in *game.project*.

   ```lua
   function fixed_update(self, dt)